Chicago Catastrophic Injury Lawyer

 According to the CDC, traumatic brain injuries are responsible for 23 percent of all paralysis cases in the United States.
 A traumatic brain injury (TBI) is a type of personal injury that can result in the victim suffering permanent neurobiological damage, which can in turn cause lifelong disabilities of varying degrees.
 TBIs affect nearly 1.4 million Americans each year, of which, 50,000 people die and over 80,000 suffer permanent disabilities.
 Around 235,000 TBI patients have to spend time in the hospital.

 Costs of a brain injury are not limited to medical expenses.
 It can take a toll on your job, family life, and general living conditions.
 It is extremely important to get an accurate picture for what future costs will be because you can only ask for damages once.
 Twenty years down the line you cannot return to court and ask for more money to compensate.
-That is why a good lawyer is imperative when the injuries are sustained.
+That is why a good Chicago catastrophic injury lawyer is imperative when injuries are sustained.

 Spinal Cord Injuries